Overview

 Mark Chapman

-Dr. Chapman is Associate Professor of Research Methods and Director of the Doctor of Ministry Program.
+Dr. Chapman is Director of the Doctor of Ministry Program and Professor of Research Methods.
+Dr. Chapman also serves as Lead Researcher for the Tyndale Intercultural Ministry Centre.
 He has wide experience in social science research and teaching at the undergraduate and graduate levels.
-His most recent research has focused on religion and immigration including projects related to Canadians who are starting new churches, the relationship between faith communities and the settlement sector, and an exploration of the role of churches in immigrant settlement and integration.
-Prior research has included studies of megachurches in Canada, an exploration of Canadian church attitudes to the visual arts, and networks among churches.
+His most recent research is focused on flourishing congregations and multivocational ministry.
+He has also conducted research on religion and immigration including projects related to Canadians who are starting new churches, the relationship between faith communities and the settlement sector, and an exploration of the role of churches in immigrant settlement and integration.
+Other research projects have included studies of megachurches in Canada, an exploration of Canadian church attitudes to the visual arts, and networks among churches.

 Marilyn Draper